MahdiNouraie/stabplot/README.md

 ---
 ## Regustab

 `Regustab` function creates a plot that displays stability values in relation to regularization values for LASSO through stability selection.
 The plot highlights key lambda values, including `lambda.min`, `lambda.1se`, and `lambda.stable`.
-If `lambda.stable` is not available, the function will display `lambda.stable.1sd`
+If `lambda.stable` is not available, the function will display `lambda.stable.1sd`.

+`Regustab` also prints the values of highlughted regularization values on the plot (`lambda.min`, `lambda.1se`, and `lambda.stable` or `lambda.stable.1sd`).

 A toy example of usage:
 ```r